bingeli1212/nitrile-preview/doc/DOC-para-list.md

     * Hypothetical (If A is true then B is true)
     ~~~

+Following is treated as a paragraph of description list,
+where the first line or the text before the first appearance
+of a double-space is treated as the description term
+and other text as description data.

     ~~~
-    + Categorical (If A is in C then B is in C)
+    + Categorical    If A is in C then B is in C
-    + Disjunctive (If A is not true then B is true)
+    + Disjunctive    If A is not true then B is true
-    + Hypothetical (If A is true then B is true)
+    + Hypothetical   If A is true then B is true
     ~~~

+For a list-paragraph,
-All subsequent items must match the first item.
+all items after the first must match the first item
+in terms of the type.
 This means if the first item is the one started
 with a hyphen, then the second item must also
 start with a hyphen in order to be recognized
 as such.

-The items started with a hyphen is a UL item.
-The items started with a asterisk is a OL item.
-THe items started with a plus-sign are data
-description items.

 Besides those that start with a symbol, there
 are also three additional types---the one